TomaszJaworski777/Jackal/README.md

 | 229966 | 40.00% | 26.71% | 17.36% | 103 | 1.0.0 |

 List of featues increasing EAS:
-- Policy bonus to sacrifices
 - Filtering positions to only those where sides with lower material won the game
 - Asymmetrical contempt in PUCT
-- Bonus to positions that have less material than root position
+- Asymmetrucal WDL rescaling

+Additional features used in datagen:
+- Policy bonus to sacs
+- Evaluation bonus to losing materal